-- A contract extension will be stored in the b_extendedb_extended field of Cil_types.behavior. - A global extension will be found as a global ACSL annotation in the form of a Cil_types.Dextended constructor. - A code annotation extension will be stored with the Cil_types.AExtended constructor.
+- A contract extension will be stored in the b_extended field of Cil_types.behavior. - A global extension will be found as a global ACSL annotation in the form of a Cil_types.Dextended constructor. - A code annotation extension will be stored with the Cil_types.AExtended constructor.
 Such an extension has itself different flavors, determined by the type: - it can be meant to be evaluated exactly at the current program point (like an ACSL assert), or - it can be related to the next statement (or block), like an ACSL statement contract, or - it can be a loop extension, or - it can be used both as a loop extension or be related to the next (non-loop) statement.

 An extension is characterized by its introducing keyword kw, or loop kw for a loop extension.
-It is not possible to have the same keyword for two distinct extensions, especially if they belong to different categories, as this would lead to ambiguities in the parser.